 Early submissions to this Sub-Committee like that from AUTM and IPIC have done an excellent job of outlining several of the issues and have already provided an excellent context to the effort required in IP commercialization within our institutions.

-Our experiences and review of the issues in the Atlantic region (studied most recently in 2013) and in consideration of past reviews across Canada regarding agreements and policies may provide further information for consideration.
+Our experiences and review of the issues in the Atlantic region (studied most recently in 2013), and in consideration of past reviews across Canada regarding agreements and policies, may provide further information for consideration.

-The reliance on faculty agreement clauses covering IP creation, ownership and commercialization support is no longer representative when so many other ‘actors’ in the education eco-system often contribute to new creative discovery.
+The reliance on faculty agreement clauses covering IP creation, ownership, and commercialization support, is no longer representative when so many other ‘actors’ in the education eco-system often contribute to new creative discovery.
 Students working with industry (as occurs with MITACS funded positions) are only one example.
 This is complicated further with in-coming IP from industry partners as a legitimate part of a research collaboration.

 Institution advancement processes don’t seem to recognize commercialization activity.
 The result contributes to the lack of incentive to disclose commercialize discoveries, versus the clear personal advancement benefits of publishing research (often before considering the commercial potential, thereby limiting benefits to Canada and/or society thereafter).

-Federal policy influences many conditions that challenge institution administrations in engaging resources to do commercialization effectively.
+Federal policy influences many conditions that challenge institution administrations in engaging resources effectively engage in commercialization activity.
 Such conditions include:

 Federal funding agencies not assuming a more prescriptive stance on the expectation for IP to be (at least) considered for its commercial and social benefits before being published;